Tronald/CoordinateSharp/README.md

-# CoordinateSharp v1.1.1.6
+# CoordinateSharp v1.1.2.1

 A simple library designed to assist with geographic coordinate string formatting in C#.
 This library is intended to enhance latitudinal/longitudinal displays by converting various input string formats to various output string formats.
 Most properties in the library implement ```INotifyPropertyChanged``` and may be used with MVVM patterns.
-This library can now convert Lat/Long to UTM/MGRS.
-The ability to calculate various pieces of celestial information (sunset, moon illum..), also exist.
+This library can convert Lat/Long to UTM/MGRS(NATO UTM).
+The ability to calculate various pieces of celestial information (sunset, moon illum..) also exist.

-NOTE: (INCLUDE ADDITIONS .6 HERE PRIOR TO PULL).
+### 1.1.2.1 Change Note
+* -Added UTM to Lat/Long conversion.
+* -Added MGRS(NATO UTM) to Lat/Long conversion.
+* -Added sun altitude and azimuth properties.
+* -Added additional solar times.
+* -Added additional moon illumination properties.
+* -Added astrological sign properties.
+* -XML documentation added to assembly.
+* -Added UTC time integrity to calculations.
+* -Minor bug fixes.

 # Getting Started
 These instructions will get a copy of the library running on your local machine for development and testing purposes.